 - Reporting annually to the Accountable Officer

-This policy applies to councillors, and all councillors are made aware of the advice produced by the Information Commissioners Office, which is available at the link below.
+This policy applies to Councillors, and all Councillors are made aware of the advice produced by the Information Commissioners Office (ICO).

 The Information Commissioner